Please see my full disclosure policy here for more information.

 Gamla Stan: “Gamla Stan” means “Old Town” in Swedish, and this part of Stockholm, filled with 17th and 18th century buildings, is worth spending some time in.
 Get lost in a charming cobbled streets.
 Stop for a coffee and pastry at one of the many cafes.

 Had we had more than just one day in Stockholm, I would have loved to have gone into the Nobel Museum, which is located in Gamla Stan.
 Alas, I guess that just means that we will be making another trip to Stockholm someday!

 The ORIGINAL Ice Bar in Stockholm: There are Ice Bars all over Northern Europe, and the whole cruise, we had been looking to go to one.
 I know, they aren’t the hip and trendy new thing that they were 10 years ago, but we had never been to one and it was just an experience that I wanted to have.

 The Ice Bar in Stockholm is one of those slightly overpriced experiences that you want to have once, but might not ever do again.
 It was great fun!
 We donned our provided winter capes and gloves, and were admitted into an icy wonderland of a bar where the chairs, and glasses, and even the bar itself was made of pure, blue ice.

 The Ice Bar is located in the Nordic C Hotel, which is worth consideration for accommodations in Stockholm if you are looking for a nice hotel in a central location (right next to the train station).

 BONUS TIP: A trip to Ostermalms Salulhall in Stockholm is a great way to sample traditonal Swedish fare.
 Unfortunately, it didn’t work out for us, as we were in Stockholm on Sunday and it wasn’t open then.
-It is definitely on my list for my next trip to Stockholm!
+It is definitely on my list for what to do in Stockholm on our next visit!

 Logistical tips for if you are arriving on a cruise ship and docking in Nynashamm, Sweden: